n00b-Runner/braintree_laravel/README.md

 ~~~

 ### Credits

+Thanks to the [oureastudios/laravel5-braintree](https://github.com/oureastudios/laravel5-braintree) package.
+I used it as a base and converted it into Laravel 5 for Braintree 3.35.0.

 Thanks to the [bradleyboy/laravel-braintree](https://github.com/bradleyboy/laravel-braintree) package.
 I used it as a base and converted it into Laravel 5.